-This article first appeared in the Christian Research Journal, volume31, number4 (2008).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+This article first appeared in the Christian Research Journal, volume 31, number 4 (2008).
+For further information about the Christian Research Journal, click here.

 Wading through the entire emerging church milieu is incredibly complicated.
 In this article I seek to provide a simple but accurate means of navigating the emerging church highway by focusing on its four lanes and their leaders.
 For the purposes of this article I will define them as Emerging Evangelicals, House Church Evangelicals, Emerging Reformers, and Emergent Liberals.
 What the first three lanes have in common is theological orthodoxy.
 Churches in these lanes are not interested in reconsidering major Christian doctrines such as those that view the Bible as God’s Word, God as triune, Jesus as God and the only means of salvation, humanity as sinful, all sex outside of heterosexual marriage (including homosexuality) as sin, and heaven and hell as literal, conscious, and eternal.
 In the fourth lane are the Emergent Liberals, who are most controversial and are not theologically evangelical.
 The three main leaders of this lane are Brian McLaren, Doug Pagitt, and Rob Bell.
 The Emergent Liberal lane of the emerging church has drifted away from a discussion about how to contextualize timeless Christian truth in timely cultural ways and has instead come to focus on creating a new Christianity.

 In 1997, I was a struggling church planter of the newly launched Mars Hill Church in Seattle, Washington, when an evangelical networking ministry in Texas named Leadership Network invited me to speak at a conference for young pastors focused on reaching younger people.
 Having never even been to a pastors’ conference, I was honored at the request.
 I spoke about the cultural transition from the modern to the postmodern world, rather than generational issues.